 2021 Formula One Live TV Guide

-A man the rest of the drivers will be trying to stop is Lewis Hamilton, the British driver having now won three Drivers Championships in a row and five of the last six – with only Nico Rosberg stopping him in 2016.
-Hamilton is chasing down Michael Schumacher’s record of 7 world titles (he currently has 6), and he will head into the 2020 season as favourite to get on par with the German.
-Ferrari’s Sebastian Vettel and Charles Leclerc, along with Red Bull’s Max Verstappen, look the most likely candidates to put a stop to Mercedes’ dominance, while Hamilton’s Mercedes teammate Valtteri Bottas will also be in the mix.
+A man the rest of the drivers will be trying to stop is Lewis Hamilton, the British driver having now won four Drivers Championships in a row and six of the last seven – with only Nico Rosberg stopping him in 2016.
+If Hamilton wins an eighth world title this year, he will become the most successful driver ever seen in the sport.
+Ferrari’s Charles Leclerc and Red Bull’s Max Verstappen, look the most likely candidates to put a stop to Mercedes’ dominance, while Hamilton’s Mercedes teammate Valtteri Bottas will also be in the mix.

 How to Stream F1 in Australia